haoyanlgd/cse15l-lab-reports/index.md

     ![Image](catnoarg.PNG)

 Note:
-    Does nothing, you can type more and it will repeat whatever you input.
-This is because you are not specifying what you want the cat to show, so it will just show what you type.
+    It is not an error Instead, it waits for input from standard input (typically the keyboard).
+By default, without any arguments, cat reads from standard input.
+This means you can start typing directly into the terminal, and it will echo what you type after you press Enter.
+To exit the mode, simply press the keybind according to your operating system.

 &nbsp;